MaXincs28/Maximilian-Senfter/README.md

 # ShopOwner Demo

 This repository contains a basic FastAPI backend with PostgreSQL and JWT authentication, along with a minimal Next.js frontend for registration and login.
-It also lets you create shops and products once logged in.
+Once logged in you can also create shops and add products.

 ## Backend